jturazzi/archlinux/README.md

 - Switch the keys to French Language : `loadkeys fr`
 - If installation by wifi, type `iwctl` then `station wlan0 connect NAMEWIFI`, enter your password, then `quit` to quit iwctl.
 - Test the internet connection with `ping google.com`.
-- Intel Configuration - Launch the command : `archinstall --config https://jturazzi.github.io/archlinux/kde-intel.json`
+- Intel User - Launch the command : `archinstall --config https://jturazzi.github.io/archlinux/kde-intel.json`
-- Nvidia Configuration - Launch the command : `archinstall --config https://jturazzi.github.io/archlinux/kde-nvidia.json`
+- Nvidia User - Launch the command : `archinstall --config https://jturazzi.github.io/archlinux/kde-nvidia.json`
 - Configure `storage` and create a `sudo user`.
 - Launch install.
-- Reboot.
+- Restart computer.

 ##  🖥️ Post Install

-- Launch the graphical environment in X11 instead of wayland.
+- Nvidia User - Launch the graphical environment in X11 instead of wayland.
 - Run the scripts one by one.
+- Restart computer.
-- Reboot computer and switch graphical environment wayland.
+- Nvidia User - Switch graphical environment wayland
 - Done.